Campaign of the Month: August 2014

 Serafina d’Amalfi was admitted to the Latin Quarter by the Narsene Lasombra in the spring of AD 1201.
-Having once been a strong player for the princedom of Amalfi in the late 11th century, she is looked upon with great suspicion by the younger and weaker Master Alfredo, who is a descendent of her late former enemy, Lupercio.
-Alas, the Brujah was powerless to refuse her settlement in the Amalfitan Quarter, and Serafina exists there as one of three elders (along with Gabor the Bulgar and Katerina of Adrianople) who do very much as they please in ‘his’ domain.
-Perhaps fortunately for Alfredo d’Atrano, the Ventrue elder appears to have little interest in usurping his weak position, instead choosing to spend much of her time socialising with her ‘social equals’: certain Antonian, Michaelite and independent elders, as well as Bishop Alfonzo and Corbeau, the Toreador Briton.
+Having once been a strong player for the princedom of Amalfi in the late 11th century, she is looked upon with great suspicion by the younger and weaker Master Alfredo, who is a descendant of her late former enemy, Lupercio.
+Alas, the Brujah was powerless to refuse her settlement in the Amalfitan Quarter, and Serafina exists there as one who does very much as they please in ‘his’ domain.
+Perhaps fortunately for Alfredo, the Ventrue elder appears to have little interest in usurping his weak position, instead choosing to spend much of her time socialising with her ‘social equals’: certain fallen Antonians and Michaelites as well as independent elders, a number of the new Latin magnates and, of course, Prince Alfonzo.

 Serafina appears to be in lust with Byzantium itself — the sights, smells, pace, architecture, and history of the Queen of Cities.
 She claims that she spent a considerable period in torpor, and that reconnecting to these things is more important to her for the moment than indulging in wasteful intrigues.
 Her sire, Grimoald the Lombard, was the mastermind behind the creation of the Duchy of Benevento in the 6th century, and his mortal descendants ruled it.
 Grimoald was renowned for the tight grip he held over his progeny; allowing them little time beyond advancing his own schemes.
 He was driven into torpor by Brujah enemies from Atrano some time in the early 11th century, and has not resurfaced.
 For her part, Serafina is dismissive of both his ill treatment and current disposition, saying wryly that he was really a “gentle tyrant who lost his place in time.
 It was inevitable really…”